K': Design

-K' shares several similarities with Cool from the fighting game The Fallen Angels as its designers moved to SNK to work in The King of Fighters '99.
-Cool would also influence Angel from the next game The King of Fighters 2001.
-Zeng Luoliyu from Bilibi said while this might count as plagiarism, it was never judged by anybody.
-Fellow designer Hiroaki Hashimoto said that while most characters felt difficult to illustrate, K' did not give him problems, making him the easiest character during his game debut, The King of Fighters 2000.
+Designer Hiroaki Hashimoto said that while most characters felt difficult to illustrate, K' did not give him problems, making him the easiest character during his game debut, The King of Fighters 2000.
 Furthermore, Hiroaki said that he has memorised the design of K' to the point he never needed to check an image in order to draw a different stance involving the character.
 In one of the images he made, Hiroaki's superiors said that his eyes were incorrectly colored but Hiroaki insisted it was made on purpose and as in multiple arts K' stares at Kula Diamond and thus his eye color reflects Kula's.
 When drawing him, Falcoon states K' can be challenging due to similar parts within his appearance.

 While the character has always worn a black clothing, Falcoon has attempted to do a simpler designs that might show more sex appeal while at the same time giving him more variety in terms of clothing.
 For the spin-off games known as Maximum Impact, Falcoon, produced multiple alternate costumes.
 The normal costume that has uniform levels of a hard image throughout.
 Whether it's his "color E" with its overflowing roughness that is evocative of a wild dog or his "color G" that emphasizes himself as a motorcyclist, this is a design that has succeeded in magnifying his image on many levels regardless of the variation according to Falcoon.
 Him exposing his upper-half with his "another color" and having characteristics such as sunglasses on him, a wild image of him is portrayed.
 Music composer Sha-V suggested that K' should yell "Dora!" or "Ora!" to mirror Kyo and Iori's shouts, "Kurae!" and "Doushita!" respectively.
 Konny, another music composer, jokingly wondered if K' is trying to say the word "dry", since the first word of his yell was "Dorei!"
 Originally, K' was voiced by Yuuki Matsuda.
 However, by The King of Fighters XIV, he was replaced by Yoshihisa Kawahara.
 For the otome game, The King of Fighters: For Girls, Yūki Ono is voicing the character who worked hard with Maxima's voice actor to perform a duet.
 He enjoy this take of the characters and was looking forward to the audience's reaction.